Erfurt: By road

 The two Autobahnen crossing each other nearby at Erfurter Kreuz are the Bundesautobahn 4 (Frankfurt–Dresden) and the Bundesautobahn 71 (Schweinfurt–Sangerhausen).
 Together with the east tangent both motorways form a circle road around the city and lead the interregional traffic around the centre.
 Whereas the A 4 was built in the 1930s, the A 71 came into being after the reunification in the 1990s and 2000s.
 In addition to both motorways there are two Bundesstraßen: the Bundesstraße 7 connects Erfurt parallel to A 4 with Gotha in the west and Weimar in the east.
 The Bundesstraße 4 is a connection between Erfurt and Nordhausen in the north.
 Its southern part to Coburg was annulled when A 71 was finished (in this section, the A 71 now effectively serves as B 4).
 Within the circle road, B 7 and B 4 are also annulled, so that the city government has to pay for maintenance instead of the German federal government.
 The access to the city is restricted as Umweltzone since 2012 for some vehicles.
 Large parts of the inner city are a pedestrian area which can not be reached by car (except for residents).

 By light rail and bus

 The Erfurt public transport system is marked by the area-wide Erfurt Stadtbahn (light rail) network, established as a tram system in 1883, upgraded to a light rail (Stadtbahn) system in 1997, and continually expanded and upgraded through the 2000s.
 Today, there are six Stadtbahn lines running every ten minutes on every light rail route.

 Additionally, Erfurt operates a bus system, which connects the sparsely populated outer districts of the region to the city center.
 Both systems are organized by SWE EVAG, a transit company owned by the city administration.
-Trolleybuses were in service in Erfurt from 1948 until 1975, but are no longer in service.
+The public service, managed by SWE/EVAG, is guaranteed by buses and trams in service from morning until late evening, with a night service starting from midnight until 4AM.